-Constructing narratives based on his life and the lives of the people around him, David Hilliard creates panorama (or large-scale multi-paneled) pictures that represent the personal, the familiar and the simply ordinary.
-Focusing on intimate moments, and changing the focus on each image, the multi-paneled compositions allow the photographer to guide the viewer across the parts of the narrative, giving Hilliard control of the spectator’s eye.
+Constructing narratives based on his life and the lives of people around him, David Hilliard creates panorama (or large-scale multi-paneled) pictures that represent the personal, the familiar and the ordinary.
+Focusing on intimate moments, and changing the focus on each image, the multi-paneled compositions allow the photographer to guide the viewer across parts of the narrative, giving Hilliard control of the spectator’s eye.

-Rock Bottom is part of the series “Being Like”, photographed in between 2008 and 2010,which aspires to depict the growth and aging as well as the relationships we create throughout life.
-Directly related to desire, time and the idea of masculinity, the series reveals compositions often autobiographical; depicting fathers and sons or dreamy adolescent boys, showing the intense pleasure, curiosity and sexual struggles of the man behind the lens.
+Rock Bottom is part of the series “Being Like”, photographed in between 2008 and 2010,which aspires to depict growth and aging as well as the relationships we create throughout life.
+Directly related to desire, time and the idea of masculinity, the series reveals compositions often autobiographical— depicting fathers and sons or dreamy adolescent boys, showing the intense pleasure, curiosity and sexual struggles of the man behind the lens.

-Rock Bottom features, in the left panel, a close up sharp focus portrait of Hilliard’s father standing in a lake, with a severe and harsh facial expression, yet vulnerably placing his hands on his chest between his two sailor swallow’s tattoos.
+Rock Bottom features, in the left panel, a sharp close up portrait of Hilliard’s father standing in a lake with a severe and harsh facial expression, yet vulnerably placing his hands on his chest between his two sailor swallow’s tattoos.
 In the right panel, Hilliard himself appears somewhat further from the camera.
 With a gentler facial expression, the photographer contrasts with his tense patriarchal figure, but features a similar hairy chest and matching tattoos — giving the viewer a hint on the subject’s father-son relationship.
 The middle panel is exclusive for environmental portraiture and the creation of meaning in the composition: a sunny day at the lake, where the blue skies and soft clouds perfectly reflect on the water and separate the subject matters.
-The real meaning of the juxtaposition relies on the knowledge of Hilliard’s personal life and the presence of the middle panel: although the father accept his son’s homosexuality, the issue has clearly been a source of tension between them, creating both emotional and physical distance between the subject matters.
+The real meaning of the juxtaposition relies on the knowledge of Hilliard’s personal life and the presence of the middle panel: although the father accept his son’s homosexuality, the issue has clearly been a source of tension between them, creating both emotional and physical distance.
 Represented by the central panel, a stunning view divides the two generations both visually and metaphorically, symbolizing the idea of emotional distance in an atypical form.

-Focusing on intimate moments and relationships, Hilliard’s photographs are a continuous depiction of his experiences, life decisions, feelings and interactions throughout the four stages of life; a series of self-reflective pieces that allow the artist to express himself.
+Focusing on intimate moments and relationships, Hilliard’s photographs are a continuous depiction of his experiences, life decisions, feelings and interactions throughout the four stages of life— a series of self-reflective pieces that allow the artist to express himself.
 Very interested in the nuances of masculinity, the artist focuses in the different kinds of intimacy between him and the people in his life, as well as the human relationships with different environments.
 Due to his interest in photographing extremely personal moments, sexuality and nudity are constant elements in Hilliard’s pictures — always portrayed as a form of life celebration.

-With an original and unique technique, David Hilliard experiments with time and perspective by creating compositions made of three or more images that arranged together create a sharp, vibrant and visually appealing panorama view.
+With an unique technique, David Hilliard experiments with time and perspective by creating compositions made of three or more images that arranged together create a sharp, vibrant and visually appealing panorama view.
 Fusing his private life and fiction, Rock Bottom is a perfect example of a personal moment approached with such sensitivity and accuracy that becomes relatable to the viewer's own life.